 - 1.1 The importance of good, clear child welfare and child protection record keeping has been highlighted repeatedly in national and local Serious Case Reviews. - 1.2 It is the Designated Safeguarding Lead (DSL)'s responsibility to ensure that child protection files, access, storage and transfer meet the required professional standards as detailed in this document. - 1.3 The common law of confidentiality, Data Protection and Human Rights principles must be adhered to when obtaining, processing or sharing personal or sensitive information or records.
-In summary, the Data Protection Act requires that records should be securely kept, accurate, relevant, up to date and kept for no longer than is necessary for the purpose for which they were made.
+Record-keeping guidance in Information sharing: advice for practitioners (Jul 2018) highlights the fact that the Seven Golden Rules for Information Sharing are still current and that, 'GDPR and Data Protection Act 2018 do not prevent, or limit, the sharing of info for the purposes of keeping children and young people safe'.
 Any electronic record keeping system should comply with the general standards set out below. - 1.4 On the 7th July 2015 the School received authority from the DSCB to hold particular child protection records lawfully within the Data Protection Act for the foreseeable future.
 The School must not destroy any records for the foreseeable future which could potentially come within the scope of the Independent Inquiry into Child Sexual Abuse established by the Home Secretary.